Mitochondrial theory of ageing: Evidence

 Evidence supporting the theory started to crumble in the early 2000s.

-Mice with reduced expression of the mitochondrial antioxidant, SOD2, accumulated oxidative damage and developed cancer, but did not live longer than normal life.
+Mice with reduced expression of the mitochondrial antioxidant, SOD2, accumulated oxidative damage and developed cancer, but did not age faster.
 Overexpression of antioxidants reduced cellular stress, but did not increase mouse life span.
-The naked mole-rat, which lives 10-times longer than normal mice, has been shown to have higher levels of oxidative damage.
+The naked mole-rat, which lives 10-times longer than normal mice, has been shown to tolerate higher levels of oxidative damage compared to other organisms of its size.